jjohnson338/GrillKeeper/README.md

 iptables -t nat -A PREROUTING -i eth0 -p tcp --dport 80 -j REDIRECT --to-port 3000
 ```

 To have to the program launch on bootup, create a bash file (wherever you'd like, I put mine in `/usr/local/bin` and named it `grillkeeper.sh`) with the following contents.
-(Replace $USER with the user you'd like the program to run under)
+(Replace USER with the user you'd like the program to run under)
 ```
 #!/bin/bash
 cd /home/path/to/grillkeeper
-su $USER -c 'node index.js'
+su USER -c 'node index.js'
 ```
 Chmod that script so that it can execute
 ```